LucasR29/RoitProject/README.md

 ### What the script does ###

-The script will open the excel file, remove accents and special characters, and set everything to lower case.
+The script will install the required libraries, open the Excel file, remove accents and special characters, set everything to lower case, and save the file.